henningonsbring/Recipes/spaghetti_bolognese.md

 ## Procedure
 1. Chop onion
 2. Chop tomatoes
+3. Cut the bacon into thin stripes
-3. Fry onion and pressed garlic until transparent in olive oil
+4. Fry onion and pressed garlic until transparent in olive oil
-4. Fry beef and bacon until no raw parts are visible
+5. Fry beef and bacon until no raw parts are visible
-5. Add wine and boil for a few minutes
+6. Add wine and boil for a few minutes
-6. Add tomatoes and tomato paste
+7. Add tomatoes and tomato paste
-7. Add remaining ingredients (broth, oregano, thyme, flour, salt, black pepper)
+8. Add remaining ingredients (broth, oregano, thyme, flour, salt, black pepper)
-8. Boil at low temperature for 45 min
+9. Boil at low temperature for 45 min
-9. Boil the spaghetti
+10. Boil the spaghetti
-10. Serve with parmesan on top
+11. Serve with parmesan on top